José-Filipe Lima

-José-Filipe Lima (born Philippe Lima; November 26, 1981) is a Portuguese professional golfer.
+José-Filipe Lima (born Philippe Lima; November 26, 1981) is a French-Portuguese professional golfer.
 He won the 2004 Aa St Omer Open to gain a place on the European Tour.
 His best seasons were from 2005 to 2007 when he finished in the top-100 on the European Tour Order of Merit.
 Successful Challenge Tour seasons in 2009, 2013 and 2016 have promoted him back to the European Tour but, on each occasion he has failed to retain his place on the tour.
 He was runner-up in the 2007 BMW International Open.

-Early life
+Early life and amateur career

 Lima has Portuguese parents but was born in Versailles, France and grew up mainly in France.
 His father worked at Saint-Nom-La-Bretèche, which was the host course of the Trophée Lancôme until that tournament ceased in 2003, and was his son's first coach.
-Lima was the top ranked French amateur at the end of 2001 and turned professional the following year.
+Lima was the top ranked French amateur at the end of 2001.

 His parents come from the Póvoa de Varzim parish of Aguçadoura.